 Following neglect in a Clearwater nursing home, the neglected senior may deserve compensation for those losses.
 The compensation you can recover, as a neglected nursing home resident, may depend on several factors: most notably, the extent of your injuries.

-A lawyer cannot guarantee the compensation you can recover for your injuries but can help you seek the compensation you deserve.
+A nursing home negligence lawyer in Clearwater cannot guarantee the compensation you can recover for your injuries but can help you seek the compensation you deserve.
 Your nursing home neglect claim will potentially include:

 Nursing home neglect can result in substantial medical costs for injured parties.
 You may need to spend considerable time in recovery, especially if you have suffered serious injuries.
 In some cases, you may have medical bills that pile up substantially over time: the cost of repeat emergency visits if a nursing home does not prevent you from falling, for example, or the cost of ongoing increased medical treatments because the nursing home staff does not help you manage an existing condition.